buildout/buildout/testrunnerrecipe/src/zc/recipe/testrunner/README.txt

   will be used.

 (Note that, at this time, due to limitations in the Zope test runner, the distributions cannot be zip files.
-XXX need to add option to an unzip option to the  egg recipe.)
+TODO: Fix the test runner!)

 To illustrate this, we'll create a project in our sample buildout: